alinradut/google-sheets-translation-ios-android/README.md

 # How do I add more languages?

-Just add a new column after the last column.
+Just add a new column after the last column, the script will automatically pick up all columns following B as a languages.